How to Calculate Work Hours and Pay

 How to calculate payroll hours and minutes manually

-The following steps should put you on the right track
+If you are wondering how to calculate work hours and pay, the following steps should put you on the right track.

 1. Work out the start time and the finish time